hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 !!!
 Dont

-Refrain from stacking multiple filter bars on top of a data set which can result in unnecessary complexity in the UI.
+Don't stack multiple filter bars on top of a data set.
+This can result in unnecessary complexity in the UI.

 ![Multiple filter bar rows](/assets/patterns/filter-patterns/overflow-filter-bar-multiple-rows.png)